-No RSUs may be credited to any participant if such credit could result, at any time, in: (a) the number of Common Shares reserved for issuance to participants, pursuant to the redemption of RSUs and any other common share compensation arrangement (including the LTIP), exceeding 10% of Common Shares then issued and outstanding; (b) the number of Common Shares issuable to insider participants pursuant to the redemption of RSUs, at any time under the RSU Plan and any other common share compensation arrangements (including the LTIP), exceeding 10% of Common Shares then issued and outstanding; or (c) the number of Common Shares issued to insider participants pursuant to redemption of RSUs, within anyone-year period, under the RSU Plan and any other common share compensation arrangements (including the LTIP), exceeding 10% of Common Shares then issued and outstanding.
+Under the RSU Plan, the maximum number of Common Shares that may be reserved for issuance at any time upon the redemption of RSUs is 2% of the Common Shares issued and outstanding from time to time.
+The RSU Plan provides that no RSUs may be credited to any participant if such credit could result, at any time, in: (a) the number of Common Shares reserved for issuance to participants, pursuant to the redemption of RSUs and any other common share compensation arrangement, exceeding 10% of Common Shares then issued and outstanding; (b) the number of Common Shares issuable to insider participants pursuant to the redemption of RSUs, at any time under the RSU Plan and any other common share compensation arrangements, exceeding 10% of Common Shares then issued and outstanding; or (c) the number of Common Shares issued to insider participants pursuant to redemption of RSUs, within any one-year period, under the RSU Plan and any other common share compensation arrangements (including the LTIP), exceeding 10% of Common Shares then issued and outstanding.